Charles Manson follower, murderer recommended for parole

 SACRAMENTO, Calif.
-(AP) — A California parole panel has for the first time recommended that Charles Manson follower Robert Beausoleil be freed after nearly a half-century in prison.
+(AP) — A California parole panel on Thursday recommended for the first time that Charles Manson follower Robert Beausoleil be freed after serving nearly a half-century in prison for murder.

-California’s incoming governor, Gavin Newsom, could block Thursday’s decision in coming months.
-Gov. Jerry Brown has consistently stopped releases for followers of the cult leader, who died in prison in 2017.

-Beausoleil was not involved in the most notorious killings of actress Sharon Tate and six others by Manson followers in 1969.
+Beausoleil, 71, was not involved in the most notorious killings of actress Sharon Tate and six others by the Manson “family” in 1969.
 He was convicted in the slaying of musician Gary Hinman that same year.

-Hinman was tortured for three days, including when Manson cut his face with a sword.
+Hinman was tortured for three days, according to testimony at previous parole hearings, including when Manson cut his face with a sword.

 Most Read Nation & World Stories